ObedNyakundi/kasongomustgo/README.md

  `php artisan serve`
 - Make database migrations.
  `php artisan migrate`

+ ## Special Note:
+ All files under `./documentation` and this `readme.md` can be safely deleted.
+ Also, all images in the folder `./public/images/cover_images` and `./public/images/post_attachments` can be safely deleted for the initial installation.

  **Have some fun!**

 The sections below are for technical uses